-These Baked Polenta Fries With Thyme Honey are the best I have had.
+These Baked Polenta Fries With Thyme Honey are so delicious!
 They are easy to make and are such a fun and unique snack or appetizer to serve friends and family especially in the summer months!
-Everyone will love snacking on these babies!
+Everyone will love snacking on these sticks!

 Fried polenta?!
 Yes please!

 These polenta fries are (in MY opinion) the best because of how flavorful they are!